Rikkraan/kubernetes-flask-mysql/README.md

 1. Clone the repository
 2. Configure `Docker` to use the `Docker daemon` in your kubernetes cluster via your terminal: `eval $(minikube docker-env)`
 3. Pull the latest mysql image from `Dockerhub`: `Docker pull mysql`
-4. Build a kubernetes-api image with the Dockerfile in this repo: `Docker build . -t kubernetes-api`
+4. Build a kubernetes-api image with the Dockerfile in this repo: `Docker build . -t flask-api`

 ## Secrets
 `Kubernetes Secrets` can store and manage sensitive information.
 For this example we will define a password for the